FrozenPeak0701/frozenpeak0701.github.io/_posts/2023-4-18-how-to-find-your-lost-keys.md

 May 20, 2023 update: We found the key at last in one of my girlfriend's pants...

-Sept 29, 2025 update: At the time when I was writing this blog post, I was not aware of the concepts and methodology in Stochastic processes.
+Sept 29, 2025 update: At the time when I was writing this blog post, I was not aware of the concepts and methodology in stochastic processes.
 So please don't take anything in this post seriously (even though I choose not to archive this blog for record purposes as it's my very first blog post).
 It's just some naive analysis I thought was interesting when I was younger.